Boroughs | Barking and Dagenham

 Thames Road and River Road, IG11

 This is a key opportunity area in the south of the borough, located to the south of the A13 and to the north of Barking Riverside, one of London’s largest brownfield redevelopment sites.
 Supplementary Planning Guidance sets the vision for the development of this area as an exemplar mixed residential and commercial neighbourhood.
-The council has already commenced delivery on two schemes in the area, including an innovative stacked industrial scheme called Industria.
+Be First has already completed one scheme in the area, an innovative stacked industrial scheme called Industria.
 Hackman/MBS have taken on a lease at a key site in this area for additional studio space, and film production began onsite in 2022.
+There are investment opportunities with the transformation of Thames Road into the Factory District – an innovative model of living and workspace.

 London is moving East and Barking and Dagenham is at the heart of this change with a record number of cranes across the Borough’s skyline.
 With 8 Transformation Areas, the Borough is undergoing the largest change since the building of the Becontree Estate 100 years ago.

-Be First, the Council’s regeneration company, has been operational for 5 years and has delivered a high proportion of the Capital’s new Council homes.
+Be First, the Council’s regeneration company, has been operational for 6 years and has delivered a high proportion of the Capital’s new social housing.
 Be First is keen to work with the private sector on unlocking opportunities for further growth.

 Population